Same-sex marriage in the Netherlands: Statistics

 Two men marrying in Amsterdam on 1 April 2001, the first day in which the possibility to marry was opened to same-sex couples.

 According to provisional figures from Statistics Netherlands, same-sex marriages made up 3% of the total number of marriages performed in 2001: a peak of around 6% in the first month followed by around 3% in the remaining months, about 1,339 male couples and 1,075 female couples in total.
 By June 2004, more than 6,000 same-sex marriages had been performed in the Netherlands.

-In March 2006, Statistics Netherlands released estimates on the number of same-sex marriages performed each year: 2,414 in 2001, 1,838 in 2002, 1,499 in 2003, 1,210 in 2004, and 1,150 in 2005.
 14,814 same-sex marriages were performed in the Netherlands from 2001 to the end of 2010; 7,525 between two women and 7,289 between two men.
 There were also 1,078 same-sex divorces during this period.
 By 2015, 21,331 same-sex couples had married in the Netherlands; 11,196 female couples and 10,135 male couples.

 On 1 April 2021, 20 years after same-sex marriage was legalized in the Netherlands, Statistics Netherlands reported that over 28,000 same-sex couples had married in the country by that time.
 Roughly 20,000 of these couples were still together; the remaining having divorced, moved abroad or one or both of the spouses died.
 Female couples were more likely to divorce, at around 26%, than heterosexual couples at 16%, and male couples at 14%.
-According to Statistics Netherlands, 32,709 same-sex marriages had been performed by the end of 2023:
+According to Statistics Netherlands, 36,270 same-sex marriages had been performed by the end of 2025: